-The IBM Hyper-Scale Manager collects usage statistics and calculates a forecast of the future use of XIV systems, domains, and pools.
-This statistics are also available for external analytics tools.
+IBM Hyper-Scale Manager collects usage statistics and calculates a forecast of future use of XIV systems, domains, and pools.
+These statistics are also available for external analytic tools.

-The IBM Hyper-Scale Manager provides capacity data for any selection of XIV systems.
-The raw capacity data can be moved among various instances of the IBM Hyper-Scale Manager to maintain continuity of the collected data.
+IBM Hyper-Scale Manager provides capacity data for any selection of XIV systems.
+The raw capacity data can be moved among various instances of IBM Hyper-Scale Manager to maintain continuity of the collected data.
 This data can also be exported to a CSV file or PDF to be used by common analytical tools.